ton-defi-org/tonstarter-contracts/README.md

 * Smart contracts in FunC that are deployed on-chain (this repo)
 * Web frontend for interacting with the dapp from a web browser (coming soon)
-* Telegram bot for interacting with the dapp from inside Telegram messenger (coming soon)
+* Telegram bot for interacting with the [dapp from inside Telegram messenger](https://github.com/ton-defi-org/tonstarter-twa)

 ## What does this repo contain?